phetdam/tomodachi_proj/README.md

 * **ada_fstump_gscv.pickle**

     Pickle of the `GridSearchCV` object containing an `AdaBoostClassifier` as the estimator, with a decision tree stump as the base estimator, fit on the full feature data from `X_train.csv`.
 Contains 80 stumps.
-Refer to above for useful attributes of the `GridSearchCV` object and for how to retrieve the base estimators.'
+Refer to above for useful attributes of the `GridSearchCV` object and for how to retrieve the base estimators.

 * **ada_ftuned_gscv.pickle**

     Pickle of the `GridSearchCV` object containing an `AdaBoostClassifier` as the estimator, with a full `DecisionTreeClassifier`as the base estimator, fit on the full feature data from `X_train.csv`.
 Contains 50 trees.
-Refer to above for useful attributes of the `GridSearchCV` object and for how to retrieve the base estimators.'
+Refer to above for useful attributes of the `GridSearchCV` object and for how to retrieve the base estimators.

 ## Figures